Artur-Galstyan/kira/README.md

 The role of _Kira_ is to serve as a baseline transformer implementation, which is very easy to understand and extend.

-_Kira_ itself does _not_ yet allow for KV caching (although there is a branch in which I'm trying to get it to work).
-It does however allow you to interpolate between Multi-Query Attention (MQA) and "regular" Multi-Head Attention (MHA).
+_Kira_ now allows for KV caching.
+It also allows you to interpolate between Multi-Query Attention (MQA) and "regular" Multi-Head Attention (MHA).
 This is different from other MHA implementations, where most of the time you can only set the number of heads and that's it. _Kira_ offers more flexibility in